Nahid-mahmud555/Newsplause/README.md

 # NewsPulse 🚀

-*Automated Real-Time News Intelligence Engine*
+*Automated Real-Time News Intelligence Engine*hg

 > *"In a world overflowing with endless digital noise and feeds, your time is your most expensive currency.
 NewsPulse wasn’t build in a corporate boardroom to chase revenue—it was born from a simple desire to give people their precious time back."*